This website is best viewed in a browser that supports web standards.

-The Career Pathing Program is in the pilot stages at Northwest and is an enhanced Student Employment Program.
+The Career Pathing Program is an enhanced Student Employment Program.
 The Program came about as a result of a collection of research.
 Northwest conducted its first Student Employment Satisfaction Survey in 2003.
-The information collected from the survey along with research conducted by a Marketing Research Class Project initiated the development of the Career Pathing Program.
+The survey results, along with research conducted by a Marketing Research Class Project, initiated the development of the Career Pathing Program.
+The Career Pathing Program addresses the needs of students to advance the development of student skills and build connections in the workforce.

 The Student Employment Satisfaction Survey was implemented to enhance student employment at Northwest by gaining insight into the attitudes and opinions of current on-campus student employees.